I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Zanzibar is not recommended

-April is usually the wettest month of the year and temperatures reach around the 30° C mark with high humidity making life rather unpleasant, particularly on the coast and islands.
+April is usually the wettest month of the year.
+Temperatures reach around the 30° C mark with high humidity, making life rather unpleasant, particularly on the coast and islands.

-Rains are usually in the form of heavy afternoon thunderstorms, lasting for several hours.
+Rains usually come in the form of heavy afternoon thunderstorms, lasting for several hours.

 Tanzania location | Daytime temperatures | Nighttime temperatures |